camoverride/camoverride.github.io/README.md

 ### Overview
 This website uses a modified version of the [Leonids theme](https://github.com/renyuanz/leonids).
+Feel free to copy any part of this website's theme.
+All files in the `_posts` folder are the personal property of the owner and not subject to this project's MIT license.

 ## This site is great (from Leonids):